xtofl/articles/monoid.md

 ## Why am I doing this?

-* we, developers need
+* we, developers, need
-  * proven methodologies (scaling, )
+  * proven methodologies (scaling the dev process)
   * reuse, over language boundaries
-* mathematicians have been forming theories for ages
+* mathematicians: building theorems for ages
-* we don't understand mathematese
+* we don't understand Mathematese and FP-ish
   * cf. the `iota` discussions lately
-* mathematicians don't speak developese (nobody does)
+* mathematicians don't speak Developese (nobody does)

 --